MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_00_SetUpLabResources.md

 1. Verify that the username is the same as the lab provider tenant account.

 1. Enter the Azure Pass voucher code in the **Enter Promo code** field.
+And verify you are a human if requested.

 1. Enter address information in the **Profile** fields.
     - **Address line 1**: 1 Microsoft Way